YuanjianLi/yuanjianli.github.io/_pages/about.md

 </ul>
 <p class="section-more"><a href="#academic-record">See the complete publication list ↓</a></p>
 <h2 class="section-heading" id="academic-record">Complete publication list</h2>
 <p class="section-intro">All 33 published papers (18 journal articles and 15 conference papers), in reverse chronological order.
-First- and corresponding-author roles follow the bylines and asterisk notation in my <a href="/files/pdf/CV_YuanjianLi_AcademicJobs_Supervision.pdf">CV</a>.
-The full record also includes complementary and collaborative work in THz communications and wireless security; these are not separate current primary research programmes.</p>
+The full publication record also includes complementary and collaborative work in THz communications and wireless security, which can be found in my <a href="/cv/">CV</a>.</p>
 <section class="academic-timeline" aria-label="Published papers by year">
 <article class="timeline-item">
 <h3 class="timeline-year">2026</h3>